 In addition to the gramadevata, who are in a special sense the village deities, there are a large number of spirits of all kinds, male and female, who are worshipped by the villagers.
 The worship of departed ancestors played an important part in the old Dravidian religion and is still universal all over South India.
 So, men and women, boys and girls, who have died violent or untimely deaths, or who have been notorious for their power or even their crimes, are frequently worshipped after death.
+19

 A male deity, called Kuttandavar, is worshipped in many parts of the Tamil country.
 Annamma, Chandesvaramma, Mayesvaramma, Maramma, Udolamma, Sukhyajamma, were worshipped in Mysore.
-Bisalamariamma (Sakti) Mahadeva-amma, Huliamma are also popular in Mysore.
+20 Bisalamariamma (Sakti) Mahadeva-amma, Huliamma are also popular in Mysore.
 It is quite probable that originally in South India, the village goddess had all been quite simple.
 The Sangam people knew and preached both the ritualistic and supplicatory aspects of religion and their rituals were related to animism.
-The whole philosophy of reincarnation, hero-worship, ancestor-worship, Sati-Worship etc. related to death was known to them.
+The whole philosophy of reincarnation, hero-worship, ancestor-worship, Sati-worship etc. related to death was known to them.
 Animist worship and their notions of rebirth, heaven and hell were integrated into a primitive religio-cultural base on which alien ideas like the worship of the personified elements and the apotheosis of the dreadful forms of nature were superimposed.
 In Tamil religion, tree worship, stone worship, water worship, animal worship, worship of stars and planets were all supposed to be divinely animated.
 The trees themselves, being totems, developed into religious institutions and particular trees came to be attached to particular Gods and their temples like Kadambu for Murugan, Kayambu for Tirumal, Konrai and Vilvan for Siva etc.

 There are three strands of religion clearly marked of from each other during the Sangam period: (1) the indigenous gods, system of worship etc., (2) the exotic Hindu Gods, system of worship etc. and (3) the exotic non-Hindu religious faiths, functions etc. All the three undoubtedly co-existed and till the very end of the Sangam age, no serious and open clash among them occurred, though the tendency for the protagonists of each religion was to promote the cause of one's own religion.

-Nachchinarkkiniyar states that Mayon's son Kamam was also worshipped as a pastoral God by the cowherds.
-The hunters of the hill tracts worshipped Murugan as the God of the hillock.
-The worship of Murugan was normally in the hands of the devotees' priest who also carried a spear or a Vel like Murugan Himself and so was called a Velan.
-The primitive way of worshipping Nurugan was practised, while the more advanced method of worship was practised by the Brahmins.
-Other Gods and Goddesses of the hill-side were also recognised and worshipped.
+21 worship of Murugan was normally in the hands of the devotees' priest who also carried a spear or a Vel like Murugan Himself and so was called a Velan.
+The primitive way of worshipping Murugan was practised, while the more advanced method of worship was practised by the Brahmins.
+22 Other Gods and Goddesses of the hill-side were also recognised and worshipped.
 From the aryanisation all the cults of Siva, Vaishnava, Mother Goddess, etc. were brought into systematic practice in the South.